rogerallen/rrt/README.md

 I started this in 2018 and set it aside until 2022 when I taught a class at work and modernized the code to match changes at https://raytracing.github.io/

 This is still just a toy renderer and just something I'm working on for personal enjoyment.
+Everyone should build their own ray tracer.

 ## Building